Tim-Liam-Hill/SimpleWebBrowser/README.md

 So now when inline doesn't draw rects everything works, but we need to add the rects in the event there is a background color/border/etc. The plan is to make a list of rects when we flush lines and add this to the display list for a block layout

+Bam.
+Did fix things, but now its also broken.
+When we have large passages of text we jump too far down.
+Hmmmmm...

 So, how about:
 * keep track of min cursor x
 * when flush, if background color we first append a draw rect (eventually we will add border info)